Jannike Kruse

-Jannike Kruse Jåtog (born 16 June 1975) is a Norwegian singer, artist and actor.
+Jannike Kruse (born 16 June 1975) is a Norwegian singer, artist and actor.
 Daughter of Professor and composer Bjørn Howard Kruse and Professor and author Gro Shetelig, sister of Anine and Benedikte Kruse known from the vocal group Pitsj, niece to Philip Antony Kruse and grand child of Colonel Erling Kruse, as well as teacher in music and piano Else Grieg Shetelig.

 Career

 Kruse was born in Oslo and started playing the piano at the age of 6.
 She sang in NRK's Girls' Choir, danced ballet, and joined Elisabeth Gordings Barne- og Ungdomsteaterskole while at primary school.
 She joined the music program at Foss videregående skole in Oslo 1991.
 She got the main role of Sonja in the play Reisen til Julestjernen at the Nationaltheatret in Oslo 1993, becoming the youngest Sonia ever at the Nationaltheatret.
 She continued to play the role in 1994, before starting studies in music pedagogy and singing at Norges Musikkhøgskole in 1995.
-She applied for Artisten in Göteborg (Högskolan för Teater, Opera och Musikal), and earned a bachelor there in 2001.
+She applied for Artisten in Gothenburg (Högskolan för Teater, Opera och Musikal), and earned a bachelor there in 2001.
 Before ending her studies at Artisten, she got the role as Annie Oakley in the musical Annie Get Your Gun at Riksteatret, coming up the next season (2002).
 Meanwhile, (in 2001) she played the title role in the newly written Den syngende Frk Detektiv in Fredrikstad, and played a part in the success series Nissene på låven on TV Norge.

 Kruse has played several main roles and some minor roles at different theaters in Norway, among them Reisen til Julestjernen, Hair (Det Norske Teatret), Fame, Annie get your gun (Riksteatret og Trøndelag Teater), Den syngende Frøken Detektiv (Oslo Nye Teater), Keisaren av Portugalia, Musical Musikal!
 (Det Norske Teatret), and Spellemann på taket (Fiddler on the roof) at Oslo Nye Teater with among others Dennis Storhøi and Alexander Rybak as co-acters.
 She was trained at Norwegian College Music in Oslo, and College Theater in Gothenburg.
 She has also contributed in different TV series and some motion pictures, as well as given voice to a series of well known cartoon characters in Norwegian version.
 Kruse has performed with many big orchestras and choirs around the world.
 She has also done some dubbing jobs.